 Vitess makes use of MySQL Replication for both high availability and to receive a feed of changes to database tables.
 This feed is then used in features such as VReplication, and to identify schema changes so that caches can be updated.

-Vitess strongly recommends the use of Semisynchronous replication for High Availability.
-Semi-sync has the following characteristics:
+Vitess strongly recommends the use of Semi-synchronous replication for High Availability.
+When enabled in Vitess, semi-sync has the following characteristics:

-Slaves of replica type will send semi-sync ACK.
-Slaves of rdonly type will not send ACK.
-This is because rdonly slaves are not eligible to be promoted to master, so we want to avoid the case where a rdonly slave is the single best candidate for election at the time of master failure (though a split brain is possible when all rdonly slaves have transactions that none of replica slaves have).
+Tablets of type rdonly will not send semi-sync ACKs.
+This is intentional because rdonly tablets are not eligible to be promoted to master, so Vitess avoids the case where a rdonly tablet is the single best candidate for election at the time of master failure.

-These behaviors combine to give you the property that, in case of master failure, there is at least one other replica type slave that has every transaction that was ever reported to clients as having completed.
-You can then (manually, or with an automated tool like Orchestrator) pick the replica that is farthest ahead in GTID position and promote that to be the new master.
+These behaviors combine to give you the property that, in case of master failure, there is at least one other replica that has every transaction that was ever reported to clients as having completed.
+You can then (manually, or using Orchestrator to pick the replica that is farthest ahead in GTID position and promote that to be the new master.

 Thus, you can survive sudden master failure without losing any transactions that were reported to clients as completed.
 In MySQL 5.7+, this guarantee is strengthened slightly to preventing loss of any transactions that were ever committed on the original master, eliminating so-called phantom reads.